Britain Click here

 Through the twentieth century much was written to describe and delight in its landscapes and much action was taken, via the establishment of national parks, AONBs and through planning policies, to safeguard its landscapes from deleterious developments.
 From the late 1960s onwards, planners started to develop methods to measure and map the quality and features of the landscape.
 Quite sophisticated quantitative methods were developed and had they been further refined, there is much they could have achieved.
 However, it was not to be.

-For reasons best known to itself, the Countryside Commission (and its successors) with the statutory responsibility for Britain’s landscapes, retreated from evaluating landscape value (or quality) to describing and classifying it by maps of landscape character.
+For reasons best known to itself, the Countryside Commission (and its successors) with the statutory responsibility for Britain’s landscapes, retreated from evaluating landscape value (or quality) to describing and classifying it by its landscape character.
 Fear of being accused of subjectivity may have been the underlying reason for the agency’s reticence.
 The new approach was devoid (as far as humanly possible) of subjective judgement.
 Curiously although the criteria for designating AONBs included scenic quality, no guidance was provided on how to evaluate this.
 Scenic quality was largely obscured through the additional considerations, all of which could be measured and mapped.

 The meaning of the term landscape has shifted from referring to the beauty of the land to a relationship between people and the land and covered every conceivable natural and cultural aspect as well as all five human senses.
 This evades its qualitative values and instead provides a footing for the focus on landscape character, a neutral and objective field to explore compared with the subjective field of landscape quality.
 And as if to add insult to injury, landscape quality no longer refers to the qualitative value of the landscape but to its condition and whether it needs repair!
 This is far removed from the community’s view of what landscape and landscape quality comprises.